PostHog/github-star-sync-plugin/README.md

 Requires PostHog 1.21+, so not currently usable outside of `master`.

+It will still work with PostHog 1.20, but all stars will be created with the current timestamp instead of historic data.

 ## Setup via the PostHog

 1. Find the "plugins" page in PostHog.